Home

 * Makers registered before 1740

-So a total of only 39 makers are seen to be responsible for 70.0% of the total production of pairs of Tea Tongs out of 337 different makers' marks recorded.
+So, in all, a total of only 40 makers (11.6% of the 343 recorded London makers of Tea Tongs) are seen to be responsible for 67.44% of the total production of pairs of Tea Tongs.

-These figures are based on a total of 2461 pairs bearing a maker's mark as of June 15th 2010.
+These figures are based on a total of 2412 pairs bearing a London maker's mark as of January 9th 2012.